gvwilson/thirdbit/fiction/maddy-roo/index.md

 she finished brightly.

 "Heya," Gumption grunted,
-very carefully *not* looking at Maddy.
+very carefully not looking at Maddy.

 "Does mama know you're here?"
 Maddy demanded.

 Sindy bounced up and down a couple of times.
 "Not exactly," she admitted.
-"But she said I could play with you and you weren't home so the only way I could do that was to come and find you and I figured this would be the best place to look and—"
+"But she said I could play with you and you weren't home and I figured this would be the best place to look and—"

 "Aright!"
 Maddy snapped.